lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 Getting started with gRPC and Kotlin - Learn why it matters and Build your first gRPC service and learn why it matters.md

 - Messages are constructed using type-safe Kotlin builders.
 - Communication is binary, efficient, and strongly typed.

-## How to Run the Server and Client
+## How to run the Server and the Client

 We're building both server and client in the same Gradle project, but typically they would be two separate applications.
 In this article, we will use them by starting our application with different entry points.
 - To run the server, execute `Server.main()`.